KeithWilliamsGMIT/Emerging-Technologies-Jupyter/README.md

 ## 8. Fit another line
 Use numpy to select only the data points where species is setosa.
 Fit a straight line to the variables petal length and petal width.
 Plot the data points in a scatter plot with the best fit line shown.

+## 9. Calculate the R-squared value
+Calculate the R-squared value for your line above.